borehelu/gtd-prj/README.md

 GTD app is a task management web app that uses the GTD methodology to help you stay organized and productive.

 ## Features
-Capture ideas and commitments quickly and easily Organize tasks and projects by context and priority Track progress on tasks and projects
+-Capture ideas and commitments quickly and easily -Organize tasks and projects by context and priority -Track progress on tasks and projects
-Schedule appointments and events
+-Schedule appointments and events
-Easily review and update your tasks and projects
+-Easily review and update your tasks and projects

 ## Usage